Meghla18/Diabetes-Prediction_-Final_ML/README.md

 This project uses the PIMA Diabetes Dataset to build a classification model that predicts the likelihood of diabetes using health parameters such as glucose level, BMI, pregnancies, insulin, and more.

 The model includes:

 Clean data preprocessing pipeline

 Feature scaling using StandardScaler

 Training and evaluation of multiple ML algorithms

 A real-time predictive system for user input

 Fully reproducible code in Jupyter/Google Colab
-This project highlights practical ML skills essential for real-world applications and technical interviews.

 🧠 **Key Features**